Absolon History, Family Crest & Coats of Arms

 The surname Absolon was first found in Cambridgeshire where they held a family seat as Lords of the Manor.
 The Saxon influence of English history diminished after the Battle of Hastings in 1066.
 The language of the courts was French for the next three centuries and the Norman ambience prevailed.
 But Saxon surnames survived and the family name was first referenced in the 12th century when Absolon, son of Apsolon, held estates in that shire in 1199.

-Important Dates for the Absolon family
+Early History of the Absolon family

 This web page shows only a small excerpt of our Absolon research.
 Another 83 words (6 lines of text) covering the years 1281, 1302, 1455, and 1487 are included under the topic Early Absolon History in all our PDF Extended History products and printed products wherever possible.